 Crunchy cocoa spread with rice crisps

-Delicious spreads with hazelnuts and cocoa in different flavors that will excite both young and old.
+Delicious spreads with cocoa that will excite both young and old.
 Prepared with the best raw materials without preservatives or additives.
-With their crunchy or velvety texture they are ideal for spreading on bread, crepes, cakes or biscuits, but if you ask us, you only need one teaspoon.
+With their crunchy texture they are ideal for spreading on bread, crepes, cakes or biscuits, but if you ask us, you only need one teaspoon.

 Ingredients: sugar, vegetable oil (sunflower oil, cottonseed oil in varying proportions), skimmed cocoa powder 18%, rice flakes 8%, hazelnut paste 5%, whole milk powder, emulsifier: soy lecithin, flavouring.

 Rito's Food S.A. is a family business, founded in 1983 by Giacomo and Mary Sisinni, both degreed Engineers of the University of Naples, Italy.
 Their passion and devotion for the highest quality products and Giacomo’s intimate knowledge of food production, contributed to the rapid growth of the company.
 Rito’s Food specializes in chocolate and raw materials for the confectionery production.
 It addresses both large industrial and small confectionery producers.
 Our products are produced in our privately owned modern facilities in Kilkis (northern Greece) in automated, high technology production lines.
 Continuous demanding quality controls are applied throughout the production line from raw materials receipt to product packing and shipment.
 Our own in house biochemical and microbiological fully equipped chemical lab continuously monitors the quality of the products.
 The company is now lead by the Sisinni children continuing the family tradition of high quality products and service to the customers.

 A brief mention of Kilkis history